18F/handbook/_pages/business-units/operations/outreach/blogging.md

 > As a _type of audience_, I want _to learn something_, so that _some benefit is had_.

-If you’re writing about a new service that 18F is offering, your user story might be:
+If you’re writing about a new service that TTS is offering, your user story might be:

-> “As a _Chief Information Officer_, I want _to learn about the specifics of 18F’s new service_, so that _I can see if it will help me modernize my agency’s technology_.”
+> “As a _Chief Information Officer_, I want _to learn about the specifics of TTS’s new service_, so that _I can see if it will help me modernize my agency’s technology_.”

 This narrow focus will help you decide a number of things.
 Because your audience is federal technologists, you can assume a certain familiarity with government processes and terms.
 This allows you to go a little deeper into government procedure and some of the nitty-gritty of how this product works.
 You might also choose to use a slightly more formal tone for this post since this could be the opening message in a businesses conversation.